git2g/nd00333-capstone/README.md

 Here's an example invocation from a REST client, resulting in a 200 response with the expected response for `target`:
 ![model-endpoint-invoke](images/10.png)

+You can also leverage this python script - `sample-invocation.py` to invoke the endpoint with a sample dataset for input.

 And application insights also logs model invocations and performance:
 ![appinsights](images/11.png)